wragge/trove-data-guide/_sources/accessing-data/digitised-resources.md

 - items in a collection can themselves be a collection (eg a letter with multiple pages)
 - download options vary according to where you are and only provide top images of items/collections at that level (so you might think you're getting everything, but you're not)
 - an item that has multiple pages, doesn't have the pages in the item metadata, eg: https://nla.gov.au/nla.obj-226146469/
-- finding aid 'item' that is actually a collection: https://nla.gov.au/nla.obj-226146469/ (to browse all images you need to go down a level, can)
+- finding aid 'item' that is actually a collection: https://nla.gov.au/nla.obj-226146469/ (to browse all images you need to go down a level, but to download all images you need to be at collection level), also https://nla.gov.au/nla.obj-3199144271/view
+- collections/items and how you browse/download each is very confusing in manscripts and finding aids
+- at a collection level you only see the first image but can download all, at item level you can browse all images but only download one (need to add something about this to the web interface section)

 Other notes: